Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I believe my credentials as well as my experience make me a strong candidate for this role.
-I would appreciate the opportunity to speak with you further regarding how I could contribute to your team.
+I believe my credentials and experience make me an excellent candidate for this job.
+I would love the opportunity to discuss further with you about the ways I can be a valuable asset in your organisation.

 Sincerely,